BREAKING

 steadily worn you down with constant brainwashing, and drained your

-vitality.
-When you have finally left this treacherous dance,
+vitality and health.
+When you have finally left this treacherous

-you could feel like a shadow of your former self.
-Their skewed perceptions
+dance, you could feel like a shadow of your former self.
+Their skewed

-make it seem like you're viewing yourself in a Fun House mirror,
+perceptions make it seem like you're viewing yourself in a warped

-and you start believing that this distorted reflection
+Fun House mirror, and you start believing that this distorted

-of you is accurate!
-You've been mortally wounded--and it's taken
+reflection of you is accurate!
+You've been mortally wounded, and

-a toll on your spirit, psyche and body.
+it's taken a huge toll on your spirit, psyche and body.

 The